 Areas of Research

 Dr. Bassett is an internationally renowned expert in the genetics of schizophrenia and other complex developmental disorders, including congenital cardiac disease.
-The goal is to gain new insights into the mechanisms of illness that will enable development of novel treatment and prevention strategies.
+The goal of her research is to gain new insights into the mechanisms of illness that will enable development of novel treatment and prevention strategies.
 She is the principal investigator of studies that aim to understand the genetic architecture of schizophrenia and characterize clinically relevant genetic subtypes of schizophrenia.
-Dr. Bassett has pioneered studies of the first molecular subtype of schizophrenia, known as 22q11.2 deletion syndrome.
-Dr. Bassett’s work has shown that up to one in 20 patients with schizophrenia has this or another relevant genetic change that may be found with a standard clinical blood test.
-As leader in Medical Psychiatry and translating genetic research findings directly into clinical practice, Dr. Bassett’s career embodies precision medicine, and includes teaching at all levels and extensive public service.
+Dr. Bassett has pioneered studies of the first molecular subtype of schizophrenia; individuals with a 22q11.2 microdeletion.
+Dr. Bassett’s work has shown that about one in every 20 to 25 patients with schizophrenia has this or another clinically relevant genetic change that may be found with routine clinical testing.
+As a leader in Medical Psychiatry and translating genetic research findings directly into clinical practice, Dr. Bassett’s career embodies precision medicine, and includes teaching at all levels, as well as extensive public service.

 Publications